Joint Fronthaul Load Balancing and Computation Resource Allocation in Cell-Free User-Centric Massive MIMO Networks: Introduction

 \section{Introduction}

 Wireless data traffic has witnessed a remarkable surge over the past few decades, culminating with the deployment of fifth-generation (5G) mobile/wireless networks \cite{5Gnetworks}.
 To address the escalating traffic demand, 5G has relied on the densification of network infrastructure \cite{Ultra-Dense} coupled with the implementation of massive multiple-input multiple-output (mMIMO) techniques \cite{Noncooperative,ScalingUp,Larsson-book} to enhance the per-cell spectral efficiency (SE).
 For the next standardization cycle (6G), even more substantial demands in terms of traffic volume are envisaged, thereby mandating the development of innovative and efficient solutions.
 In this context, cell-free mMIMO (CF-mMIMO) emerges as a highly promising approach to meet the needs of 6G networks, capitalizing on the benefits of both infrastructure densification and mMIMO (e.g., see \cite{Cell-Free,Precoding2017, bjo2020, DemirFoundation,Subspace-Based} and references therein).
 In parallel, the open radio access network (O-RAN) paradigm has gained significant attention by defining open interfaces between radio units (RUs) and decentralized baseband processing units (DUs).
-O-RAN enables multi-vendor interoperability and the implementation of the physical layer (PHY) as a software-defined virtual network function running on general-purpose hardware such as CPUs and GPUs (e.g., Intel FlexRAN \cite{Intel} or NVIDIA Aerial \cite{Nvdia}).
+O-RAN enables multi-vendor interoperability and the implementation of the physical layer (PHY) as a software-defined virtual network function running on general-purpose hardware such as CPUs and GPUs, and it is ideally suited (although not strictly necessary) for the implementation of CF-mMIMO (see, e.g., \cite{demir2023cellfree, ranjbar2022cell, beerten2022user}).